OPEN CALL #2 - APPLICANTS (CLOSED!)

 Support

-Guidelines, FAQs and other supporting documents will be available soon.
 For your inquiry, send an email to Click Here

-To learn more about us, visit our Webpage and our YouTube
+To learn more about us, visit our Webpageย and our YouTube

 How to Apply

-Express your interest and stay informed about SPADE Open Call #2 by pre-registering from 2 January 2025 to 3 March 2025.
+Express your interest and register to SPADE Open Call #2 from 24 March 2025 to 26 May 2025 Extended to 09 June 2025, 17:00 CEST CLOSED!.
 Gain early access to updates, important deadlines, and tailored resources to support your proposal submission.
 This is your chance to join an innovative initiative advancing UAV technology for sustainable agriculture, forestry, and livestock management.
+Donโ€™t miss outโ€”click register button now and take the first step toward shaping transformative solutions for a sustainable future!

 Results